JavaScriptBangkok/JavaScriptBangkok-1.0.0/website2/README.md

       Is there a way to skip the grunt work?
       That’s what I asked myself six months ago when I built Swipr, a tool written in JavaScript that does the swiping for you.
       In this talk we’ll see how it works and how to built CLIs with Node along the way.
-  - title: "Just go for it: The story of dance-mat.js"
+  - title: 'Just go for it: The story of dance-mat.js'
     name: Ramón Huidobro
     image: /speaker-images/03.jpg
     group: Experience